aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 ### **Added PdfSaveOptions.OptimizationType Property**
-Aspose.Cells for .NET 8.7.0 has exposed the PdfSaveOptions.OptimizationType property along with PdfOptimizationType enumeration in order to facilitate the users to [choose the desired optimization algorithm while exporting spreadsheets to PDF format](/cells/net/save-excel-into-pdf-with-standard-or-minimum-size/).
-There are 2 possible values for the PdfSaveOptions.OptimizationType property as detailed below.
+Aspose.Cells for .NET 8.7.0 has exposed the **PdfSaveOptions.OptimizationType** property along with the **PdfOptimizationType** enumeration to facilitate users in [choosing the desired optimization algorithm while exporting spreadsheets to PDF format](/cells/net/save-excel-into-pdf-with-standard-or-minimum-size/).
+There are two possible values for the **PdfSaveOptions.OptimizationType** property:

-1. PdfOptimizationType.MinimumSize: Quality is compromised for the resultant file size.
+1. **PdfOptimizationType.MinimumSize** – Quality is compromised for a smaller file size.
-1. PdfOptimizationType.Standard: Quality isn't compromised so the resultant file size will be large.
+2. **PdfOptimizationType.Standard** – Quality is not compromised, so the resultant file size will be larger.

 Following is the simple usage scenario.